Deepak Manange: 2004 attack on Chakre Milan

 Manange led a 15-man attack against another Kathmandu gangster Chakre Milan in May 2004.
 Milan's left hand was nearly severed in the attack that involved swords.
-The incident left Milan physically weak, and made the two, arch-rivals.
+The incident left Milan physically weak, and made the two arch-rivals.
 Manange was arrested on 31 March 2005 charged with attempted murder; he was released from prison on 5 February 2007.

 2008 assault

 Manange was found guilty of assault in a separate incident and sentenced to a year in prison in 2008.
 After serving a month, he managed to get himself released by successfully petitioning that he was Rajiv Gurung, not Deepak Manange (the named accused).
 Two months after release, he was rearrested on 22 February 2009, and made to serve the remaining eleven months, following a review.
 He was again arrested immediately after release on 20 January 2009, for manhandling a policeman.
-He was released a month later under bail of Rs 25,000.
+He was released a month later on a bail of Rs 25,000.